devdream123/NGP-Cloud-platform/README.md

 # Repository Structure

 ## Charts
-This folder contains all the NGP teams specific and community-based Helm charts for the NGP digital app.
+This folder contains all the NGP teams specific and community-based Helm charts for the NGS Slotting app.
 For more information about what a Helm chart is, please refer to Helm project documentation [here](https://helm.sh/docs/topics/charts/).

-### NGP Teams Helm Charts
+### NGS Teams Helm Charts

-These charts are created by NGP Infrastructure squad and maintained by the NGP teams to deploy internal services such `calendar-api`, `dealsheet-api`, `forecasting-api`, `eventschedule-api` on a Kubernetes cluster.
-The Kubernetes manifest in each chart's `templates` folder describe the specification i.e. replica-set, container image(s) and configurations i.e. secrets, environment variables of each NGP service.
+These charts are created by NGS infrastructure squad and maintained by NGS teams to deploy internal services such as `calendar-api`, `dealsheet-api`, `forecasting-api`, `eventschedule-api` to GCP computing resources such as a Kubernetes cluster or Cloud Run service.

+#### kubernetes
+The manifests in each chart's `templates` folder describe the specification of Kubernetes resources such as Deployment, ConfigMap, Secret, Service etc.
-- values from the relevant file are substituted into Helm chart `values.yaml` file to configure each application
+- Config values from the cluster-specific value file are substituted into or override the Helm chart `values.yaml` file.
+This file is then used by HELM template engine to produce the final Kubernetes manifest.
-    - the relevant file for each cluster is suffixed with the cluster name: `values-<cluster_name>.yaml`
+  - The relevant file for each cluster is suffixed with the cluster name: `values-<cluster_name>.yaml`

+#### Cloud Run

+GCP Cloud Run service is based on [Knative](https://knative.dev/docs/) open source project.
+The manifest in each Cloud Run service chart describes the specification of [Knative service](https://github.com/knative/specs/blob/main/specs/serving/knative-api-specification-1.0.md#service) concept.
+- Similar to a Kubernetes manifest, config values from the project-specific value file are substituted into or override the Helm chart `values.yaml` file.
+This file is then used by HELM template engine to produce the final Knative service manifest file.
+  - The relevant file for each Cloud Run service is suffixed with the GCP project name: `values-<gcp-project-name>.yaml`

 ### Community-based Helm Charts

 These charts are obtained from open source community to enable more features i.e. *Istio Service mesh* in a Kubernetes cluster.
 These charts include `istio`, `istio-gateway`.
 **Note:**  we modified these charts for our use cases in the project and you need to take that into the account when upgrading or re-installing the chart.
 For more information about each chart please refer to its `README` file in the chart folder.

 ## config
 - Contains config files, which declare constants such as `cluster name(s), GCP project Id, etc.` for each operation environment, i.e. `tst`, `dev`, `uat` and `prd`.

 ## scripts
 - Contains Shell scripts to be executed during the deploy stage.

 ### values
-- Contains values objects used in relevant operation environments.
+Contains values objects used in relevant operation environments.
 Objects in these files are passed into a HELM chart from the template engine and substituted accordingly.
 Cluster specific objects should go into the corresponding override file.

 ### cloudbuild.yaml
+This file describes the continuous delivery pipeline steps.
-- This file is the pipeline for the continuous delivery.
-It sets deployment environment variables such as Kubernetes secrets from GCP secret manager for each release and calls the `deploy.sh` script.
+- The pipeline first sets the deployment environment variables such as Kubernetes secrets from GCP secret manager for each release.
+- Then it renders each HELM template and ensure that each chart yaml files are valid ones.
+- Lastly it runs the `deploy.sh` script
+  - The script first install or upgrade each HELM releases.
+  - Subsequently it deploys Cloud Run services by executing `gcloud` cli commands.

 ### helmfile
 - This repository utilizes the [helmfile](https://github.com/helmfile/helmfile) utility to deploy the Kubernetes Helm charts.